 Some standards are available for mature or established energy storage technologies and for the connection of inverters to the electricity network: for example, lead-acid batteries (AS 4029), nickel-cadmium batteries (AS 3731) and their applications as secondary batteries for use with stand-alone power systems (AS 4086 and AS/NZS 4509).
 However, several of these standards are out of date (up to 22 years old) and only consider specific cases, such as off-grid and stand-alone, while modern use of these technologies has expanded to broader applications.
 The standards are currently being revised, with a focus on residential (up to 10-kVA single phase) and commercial (up to 30-kVA three phase) applications.
 The timeframe for the development of these standards is unclear.
 Meanwhile, the industry is proceeding with installations.

 Other existing standards cover a variety of grid and off-grid connections, vehicle-to-grid connections, and demand response.
 New standards will need to include demand response capabilities, electromagnetic compatibility, smart communication, training and maintenance, transportation, safety and emergency guidelines, and environmental/recycling requirements.

 As noted in the previous section, standards are unclear regarding the labelling of battery storage systems, with no differentiation required when labelling different battery types.
 This issue is also apparent in the disposal and recycling of batteries.
 For instance, lead-acid batteries have strong and established standards, while there are significant gaps for lithium-ion and other chemistries, which are mostly sent overseas for processing.

 The interviews and focus groups noted that general public understanding and awareness about energy storage technologies is low, especially regarding safety.
-Participants emphasised that it was important to avoid panic or undue sensationalism of the dangers of energy storage.
+Participants emphasized that it was important to avoid panic or undue sensationalism of the dangers of energy storage.
 However, they thought it was just as important to avoid a serious incident through having a basic understanding of the risks and proper procedures for handling batteries.